 We advice travellers to put their summer travel plans on hold, as frustrating as it may be.

-Did you know that you could get up to 600€ in compensation for your cancelled or delayed flight?
-Check if you're eligible in less than 3 minutes!
+Did you know that you could get up to 600€ in compensation for your canceled or delayed flight?

-Note that flights cancelled because of the coronavirus pandemic are NOT eligible - but you can claim for flights up to 5 years ago!
+Note that flights canceled because of the coronavirus pandemic are NOT eligible - but you can claim for flights up to 5 years ago!